Meredithnbayliss/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DPlxOXh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 </p>
-In Step 11, Finally, we will observe RDP traffic to finish up this tutorial
+In Step 11 we will observe RDP traffic to finish up this tutorial

 Back in Wireshark, filter for RDP traffic only using "tcp.port==3389".

-You'll be obseving a non-stop stream of traffic.
+We will be obseving a non-stop stream of traffic.
 Do you know why there is constant traffic in our tcp.port==3389?

 The answer is because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted:
 </p>
 </p>
 </p>
 <img src="https://i.imgur.com/qvuMBz1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-Now that we're finished observing the network, DON'T FORGET TO CLEAN UP YOUR AZURE ENVIRONMENT!
-This will prevent you from incurring additional charges and you won't be left surprised!
+Now that we're finished observing the network, we clean up our azure environment.
+This will prevent us from incurring additional charges.

-Close your Remote Desktop connection, delete the Resource Group(s) created at the beginning of this tutorial, and verify Resource Group deletion.
-You'll typically be notified or can click unde the bell notification just to make sure.
+Close Remote Desktop connection, delete the Resource Group(s) created at the beginning of this tutorial, and verify Resource Group deletion.
+We will typically be notified or can click unde the bell notification just to make sure.